How to Get Rid of Black Bugs With Wings in Your House? | Identification and Control Guide

 Contrary to what many people would think, pouring boiling water or bleach in drains is only a temporary solution.
 It will kill drain flies but will not remove the organic film within the drain, causing other drain flies to infest the drain.
 Instead, use a hard bristle brush with a long handle.
 For better results, use a drain snake.

-Zip-It Hair Clog Removal 25-inch Overall Length Drain Snake Cleaner (3-Pack), Unclog Your Sink, Shower, & Tub In Seconds – Non-toxic, Made in the USA
+The original Zip-It Hair Clog Remover 25-inch Overall Length Drain Snake Cleaner (3-Pack), Unclog Your Sink, Shower, & Tub Drain In Seconds – Non-toxic, Made in the USA

 • Unclog Your Drain in Seconds - Experience the ultimate drain...